CoCo Vandeweghe: 2014: Top 50, first WTA Tour title

 Her next event was the Stanford Classic, where she made the final in 2012 as a lucky loser.
 She made the second round with a comfortable win against fellow American Kristie Ahn before losing to third seed Angelique Kerber.
 Vandeweghe went on to reach her first quarterfinal at a Premier-5 event at the Rogers Cup.
 She quickly qualified for the main draw, dropping just five games in the qualifying rounds.
 In the first round, Vandeweghe beat Timea Bacsinszky 6–1, 6–2.
 She drew Ana Ivanovic in the second round, where she won in three tight sets.
 She then went on to beat Jelena Janković in three sets in the third round, before losing to Ekaterina Makarova in the quarterfinals in three sets.
 After Montréal, her ranking rose to No. 38 and entered the top 40 for the first time in her career.
 In the Connecticut Open, she lost in straight sets to Camila Giorgi, and at the US Open, she made the second round for the third time.
 She beat Donna Vekić 2–6, 6–3, 6–1 but lost in straight sets to Carla Suárez Navarro.

 After the US Open, her next tournament was the Pan Pacific Open.
 Vandeweghe beat Alla Kudryavtseva in the first round, before losing to Dominika Cibulková in two close sets.
 She made the second round of Wuhan, the first round of Beijing, and the second round of Osaka to end her best season to date.
 She finished 2014, ranked No. 39.

-2015: Steady ranking, first Grand Slam QF
+2015: Steady ranking, first Grand Slam quarterfinal

 Vandeweghe achieved her best Grand Slam result at the Australian Open, where she made the third round for the first time after victories over Francesca Schiavone and Samantha Stosur, falling to Madison Brengle.

 In 2015, just three days before the French Open, Vandeweghe and coach Maciej Synowka parted ways, having worked with each other for over a year.
 Vandeweghe is now coached by Craig Kardon, who has previously worked with star players like Martina Navratilova, Lindsay Davenport, Jennifer Capriati, and Ana Ivanovic.

 She upgraded her best Grand Slam result at Wimbledon, where she made the quarterfinals after victories over Anna Karolína Schmiedlová, 11th seeded Karolína Plíšková, 22nd seeded Samantha Stosur, and sixth-seeded Lucie Šafářová before falling in three sets to fourth-seeded Maria Sharapova.

 She made her first Grand Slam semifinals in doubles with Anna-Lena Grönefeld at the US Open.